TheTypingMatch/lecashbot-docs/other/legal.md

 ### What does it store?
 LeCashBot stores the following:
-- User IDs for users data.
+- User IDs for users' data.

 ### Who can access the data?
 - Bot Administrators